ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 enable functions in the C library, such as `printf` and `scanf`, to use the screen and keyboard of the host instead of having a screen and keyboard on the target system.

 With the Event Recorder, you can use semihosting with models to write the events into a file on your PC.
-This works with Arm FastModels, Fixed Virtual Platforms, and Virtual Hardware alike.
+This works with Arm FastModels, Arm Fixed Virtual Platforms, and Arm Virtual Hardware alike.

 The file that is written is called *EventRecorder.log* and is a binary file that is available in the root directory of the µVision project.
-A tool to read and decode the binary data is being developed.
+Use \ref evntlst to read and decode the binary data.

 While the file is written to the hard drive of your PC, you can still use the Event Recorder window in µVision to see the events coming in.